tmbumaths/python-workshop/docs/index.md

-# Welcome to complex analysis course
+# Welcome to linear algebra course

-This page is dedicated to the course of complex analysis taught in the university department of mathematics, Tilka Manjhi Bhagalpur University, Bhagalpur.
+This page is dedicated to the course of linear algebra taught in the university department of mathematics, Tilka Manjhi Bhagalpur University, Bhagalpur.

 ## Syllabus

-- Contour Integration
-- Cauchy Integral Forumula and Related Theorems
-- Power and Laurents Series
+- System of linear equation
+- Matrix of Linear Transformation
-- Sigularites
+- Jordan Canonical Forms
-- Rouches theorem

 ## Course Objectives

-The course ==Complex Analysis== focussed on the study of properties of complex functions.
-This is the second course on complex analysis in TMBU, Bhagalpur.
+The course ==linear algebra== focussed on the study of properties of complex functions.
+This is the third course on linear algebra in TMBU, Bhagalpur.
 The first course mainly introduce the concept of differentiability and analyticity in complex domains.
 Here we will discuss the integration in the sense of complex functions.

 - [ ] Understand contour integration
 - [ ] Apply Cauchy integral formula